Pelosi, Mnuchin hope for COVID-19 relief deal as Democrats mull new bill

 “We’re both making a good faith effort to try to get this done.
 And I think we want to figure out whether we can get it done, and if not, move on,” the Treasury secretary told a CNBC investor conference.

-Mnuchin said he would pursue negotiations after the Nov.
-3 election if no deal is reached ahead of it.

-In a separate interview with MSNBC, Pelosi said: “I’m hopeful.
+In an interview with MSNBC, Pelosi said: “I’m hopeful.
 We’ll just see what they come back with today and how our negotiations go next.”

 She and Mnuchin spoke for about 50 minutes on Tuesday.
 It was not clear when the two would speak on Wednesday.